seismo-learn/links/content/codes.md

 - [Geopsy](http://www.geopsy.org/download.php): An open source software for geophysical research and application written in C++
 - [IRIS HVSR](https://github.com/iris-edu/HVSR): A set of Python scripts to compute and plot HVSR curves using MUSTANG PDF-PSD web service from IRIS | [IRIS website](https://ds.iris.edu/ds/products/hvsr)
-- [H/V Toolbox](https://github.com/krischer/HtoV-Toolbox): A toolbox to calculate surface-wave HVSR
+- [HtoV-Toolbox](https://github.com/krischer/HtoV-Toolbox): A toolbox that allows
+  the simple calculation of H/V ratios
 - [HV-Inv](https://w3.ual.es/GruposInv/hv-inv): Inversion of HVSR and SW dispersion
 - [OpenHVSR](https://www.samuelbignardi.com/en/openhvsr-project): Measure and Inversion of HVSR written in Matlab
 - [HV-TEST](https://zenodo.org/record/260131#.XhMFYxczY1J): A tool for the verification of the reliability and clarity of the H/V peak according to the SESAME criteria